vbobrov/slideshow/README.md

 Next, the tool downloads the highest resolution image from Flickr and stores it on the local disk.
 Cached images are never re-downloaded again.

-Once all the images are downloaded, the slideshow directory is scanned if the slide show image for each of the tagged images is already generated or has an older timestamp than Flickr's lastupdate field.
+Once the image are downloaded, the slideshow directory is checked if the slide show image is already generated or has an older timestamp than Flickr's lastupdate field.

 For any slideshow images that need to be generated, the cropping dimensions are applied if so configured in metadata.

 The image is, then, resized to fit into 1080x1920 portrait dimensions.

 The date taken is added at the bottom of the image.

 For location, a simple algorithm is used to pick a short and descriptive name for the image.
 For US, City name is printed for most locations.
 For International, Country is printed instead.
 Please refer to source code for the algorithm